 If you haven’t already added it to your preferred podcast player, I highly recommend you do so.

-They’re all great but I’ve highlighted some of my favorite episodes below –
+The other episodes are great too but I’ve highlighted some of my favorites below –

 Episode 1 – Shane talks with Rob Mallows about Len Deighton